threefoldtech/home/contribution/development_process.md

 Our branching strategy is:

 - `master` is the last stable release
-- `development` is where all stories branch of and the one that has hotfixes if needed.
+- `development` is where all stories branch from, and the one that has hotfixes if needed.
 - `unstable` where we integrate the milestone stories and test before merging back to development

 We have branches for new features/disruptive changes.
 These have a prefix of `development_<relevantname>`